 Acupuncture & Chinese Herbal Medicine

-for those who need who need balance, healing, regulation and more
+for those who need balance, healing, regulation and more

 Acupuncture and Chinese herbal medicine can be invaluable therapies on your wellness journey.

-Acupuncture supports the body/mind system by using its own natural healing processes, and has been shown to successfully treat conditions ranging from musculoskeletal problems (back pain, neck pain, and others) to nausea, migraine headache, anxiety, depression, insomnia, and infertility.
+Acupuncture supports the body/mind system by using its own natural healing processes, and has been shown to successfully treat conditions ranging from musculoskeletal problems (back pain, neck pain, and others) to nausea, migraine headache, anxiety, depression, insomnia, and the ability to conceive.

 Acupuncture has shown to help with the following conditions: